MIchaelKa/ord_reg/README.md

 | label_bin   | **0.5623** | 148/400 |
 | coral       | 0.543  | **0**/400 |

 Despite 100% consistent predictions CORAL method works not so well on this dataset.
+As mentioned in subsequent paper
+>the weight-sharing constraint could severely restrict the expressiveness of a deep neural network.

+To fight with this the new approach was developed by the authors of CORAL called CORN, which is the next experiment worth trying.

 At the same time, both methods based on label binning strategy outperforms the baseline.